population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 or states in a country.
-These studies also suggest that households try to cope with the lockdowns through behavior changes, such as reducing non-food expenditure, drawing down savings, leaving savings and loan groups, increasing borrowing, and selling assets (Ceballos et al., 2021;
+These studies also suggest that households try to cope with the lockdowns through behavior changes, such as reducing non-food expenditure, drawing down savings, leaving savings and loan groups, increasing borrowing, and selling assets [@Ceballos2021;@Headey2020;@Kansiime2021;@Mahmud2023;@Ronkko2022;@Ruszczyk2021].
-Headey et al., 2020; Kansiime et al., 2021; Mahmud & Riley, 2023; Rönkkö
-et al., 2022; Ruszczyk et al., 2021).
-In addition, there is evidence that remittances declined, and there was insufficient government support to help households cope with the shock (Ceballos et al., 2021;
+In addition, there is evidence that remittances declined, and there was insufficient government support to help households cope with the shock [@Ceballos2021;@Curi-Quinto2021].
-Curi-Quinto et al., 2021).

-Only four studies we could identify used household fixed-effects models to control for household-specific time-invariant factors when examining food insecurity.[^2] Contrary to the cross-sectional studies, three of these studies found no effect of lockdowns on food consumption across Liberia, Malawi, Kenya, and Ethiopia (Aggarwal et al., 2022; Hirvonen et al., 2021; Janssens et al., 2021).
-Only the Nigerian lockdown appeared to increase food insecurity (Amare et al., 2021).
+Only four studies we could identify used household fixed-effects models to control for household-specific time-invariant factors when examining food insecurity.[^2] Contrary to the cross-sectional studies, three of these studies found no effect of lockdowns on food consumption across Liberia, Malawi, Kenya, and Ethiopia [@Aggarwal2022;@Hirvonen2021;@Janssens2021].
+Only the Nigerian lockdown appeared to increase food insecurity [@Amare2021].

 These studies do, however, also have limitations.
+The Liberia survey had completion rates as low as 49% and evidence of a non-random attrition [@Aggarwal2022].
+The Kenya study focused only on households with pregnant women or mothers with children below age four in one county [@Janssens2021].
+Ethiopia never went into a complete lockdown, and the study covers only Addis Ababa
+[@Hirvonen2021].
-The Liberia survey had completion rates as low as 49% and evidence of a non-random attrition (Aggarwal et al., 2022).
-The Kenya study focused only on households with pregnant women or mothers with children below age four in one county (Janssens et al., 2021).
-Ethiopia never went into a complete lockdown, and the study covers only Addis Ababa (Hirvonen et al., 2021).
-Finally, the Nigeria study only examined the immediate effect of the lockdown on a limited set of food insecurity questions (Amare et al., 2021).
+Finally, the Nigeria study only examined the immediate effect of the lockdown on a limited set of food insecurity questions [@Amare2021].

 Our study contributes to two strands of the literature.
 First, we contribute to the literature on understanding the impacts of the